1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 Theoretically speaking, you *should* be able to get rid of the belt system and drive the second lead screw with an own motor instead by simply connecting it.
 Mind that both motors will still be driven by the same stepper driver though, so you won't be able to use the advantages of two independent stepper drivers/motors anyway.

-However, I personally didn't do that and most likely I won't as there aren't any advantages (imho) to the belt driven system.
+However, I personally didn't do that and most likely I won't as there aren't any advantages (imho) to the timingbelt driven system.
 As a matter of fact, you'll actually have disadvantages: additional load is put onto the stepper driver and the x-gantry could come out of alignment when accidentally pushing one side down.
-At a belt driven system this isn't a problem as both screws are connected to each other and therefore both screws will turn if you accidentally push down one side of the x-gantry.
+At a timingbelt driven system this isn't a problem as both screws are connected to each other and therefore both screws will turn if you accidentally push down one side of the x-gantry.
 But this is just my personal opinion, so if you added a second z-motor, please reach out via email (see footer) with a picture so that other users can see your solution.